raptium/rusty-zip/README.md

 #### Constructor

-- `ZipWriter(path: str, password: Optional[str] = None)` - Creates a new ZIP file at the specified path.
+- `ZipWriter(path: str, password: Optional[bytes] = None)` - Creates a new ZIP file at the specified path.
 If a password is provided, files will be encrypted using ZipCrypto.
+The password must be bytes.

 #### Methods